grahama1970/mcp-doc-retriever/README.md

 # Coder agents would typically run these commands when tasked
-uv venv # Create virtual environment uv sync # Install dependencies
+uv venv # Create virtual environment uv sync # Install dependencies (including httpx)

+# To add new dependencies, always use uv add:
+uv add <package>

+# For example, to add aiofiles:
+uv add aiofiles
 # playwright install # Install browsers locally if needed for non-Docker tests
 Use code with caution.
 Bash